simonzabrocki/GreenGrowthDownloader/README.md

 - To download raw data set --raw true
 - To download only missing data set --restart false
 ```
-$python main.py WB --path data/ --raw true --restart false
+$ggdownload WB --path data/ --raw true --restart false
 ```
-The information used to make the download are located in the ggdata/params folder.
+The information used to make the downloads are located in the ggdata/params folder.

 Here is an example ggdata/params/SDG.json: